Skip to main content

 NLM pioneers open science and data science initiatives to collect, organize, and disseminate the world’s health information.
 We serve researchers, publishers, librarians, educators/trainers, healthcare professionals, and members of the public.

-NLM has both an Intramural Research Program (IRP) and Extramural Programs (EP).
-IRP develops and applies computational approaches to a broad range of problems in biomedicine, molecular biology, and health.
+NLM has both a Division of Intramural Research (DIR) and a Division of Extramural Programs (EP).
+DIR develops and applies computational approaches to a broad range of problems in biomedicine, molecular biology, and health.
 It also provides training and research opportunities for future computational health and bioinformatics leaders.
 EP offers grants for research projects and research training in biomedical informatics and data science.

 NLM’s open science tools and resources enable clinical testing labs, researchers, and citizen science to engage communities in addressing societal needs and accelerating biomedical science, technology, and innovation.